yutaro741/unit4/README.md

 ```
 I used the techenique of class, that can change how it shows in from CSS.
 Also, I write a method=post to send a data that form is completed into python.
 So, with writting the html and css, I could be able to show in the website.
 I could see those kind of screen.

 <img width="445" alt="Screen Shot 2023-05-10 at 16 31 28" src="https://github.com/yutaro741/unit4/assets/111973553/1e987b3a-131d-4ce7-93db-6fa91ffc0c42">

+[figure 17]login screen

 For registration page, I just added password check for the account.
 For the logout system, I even didn't make a page.
 I just expire the cookie.
+Please watch the movie for details.

 ### SC2: The user can switch between different pages.